-GerES V is tracking cadmium in both urine and blood.
+GerES V tracked cadmium in both urine and blood.
 Whereas cadmium remains in the blood for a short time only, its presence in urine reflects accumulated, lifelong exposure.

-GerES V is tracking twelve perfluorinated compounds (PFC) in blood.
-PFC are persistent synthetic substances which accumulate in the environment, the food chain and in the human body.
+GerES V tracked twelve per- and polyfluorinated compounds (PFAS) in blood.
+PFAS are persistent synthetic substances which accumulate in the environment, the food chain and in the human body.
 The most well known among them are perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA).
 PFOS is used in oil, water and stain-repellent coatings in textiles, food packaging materials, and kitchen utensils.
 PFOA is also used in the textiles industry as well as the electronics, semiconductor, and aerospace industries.

 In long-term animal tests PFOA and PFOS favour the development of tumours.
-Some PFC are also presumed to impair fertility.
+Some PFAS are also presumed to impair fertility.